 Got a baby in the family?
 Or a toddler with a tummy upset?
 You can clean their mattresses pretty quickly.
 Once you've picked up the vomit, start blotting up any liquid.
 Then mix equal amounts of water and white vinegar in a spray bottle, wet the stain then blot.
 Repeat until the stain disappears.
 Use our guide to cleaning up vomit for removing it from carpets and furniture, too.

-8. How to refresh a mattress with bicarbonate of soda
+9. How to refresh a mattress with baking soda

 The best thing to naturally eliminate bacteria from your mattress is fresh air, ideally in the sunshine.
 If you are unable to haul your mattress into the garden, a well-ventilated sunlit room will work as well.
 The sun helps to kill bacteria and dry out moisture build-up in the mattress.
 Leave the mattress out for at least two hours.
 Find more ways to get rid of household germs in our guide.